 Information at the border

-Several years ago, leaflets aligned with the LITP were prepared by the Croatian Law Centre and UNHCR in cooperation with the Ministry of Interior and distributed by the Ministry of Interior.
 At some border crossing points, there is a lack of available interpreters.
-This prevents effective communication between foreigners (among whom some are potential applicants i.e. applicants for international protection) and border officers.
-However, according to the LITP third-country nationals or stateless persons in a reception centre, at a border crossing or in a transit zone of an airport, sea port or inland water port who wish to express their intention to apply for international protection shall be provided by police officers with all necessary information on the procedure for the approval of international protection in a language which they may justifiably be expected to understand and in which they are able to communicate.[15]
+This prevents effective communication between foreigners (among whom some are potential applicants for international protection) and border officers.
+However, according to the LITP, third-country nationals or stateless persons who are detained in a reception centre for foreigners, at a border crossing or in a transit zone of an airport, sea port or inland water port and who wish to express their intention to apply for international protection shall be provided by police officers with all necessary information on the procedure for international in a language reasonably supposed that they understand it and in which they are able to communicate.[13]

-In practice, persons may seek international protection at police stations at the border but are not proactively informed of that possibility, although the authorities have indicated that border guards have received training on how to recognise indications that a person wishes to seek protection.
-Interpretation at the border is also problematic, especially for Afghan and Pakistani nationals.[16]
-Problems regarding access to the territory and then accordingly to the asylum system which started since the end of 2016 and are valid up until the end of 2022 (see Access to the territory and pushbacks).
+In practice, persons may seek international protection at police stations at the border.
+Border guards have received training on how to recognise indications that a person wishes to seek protection.
+Interpretation at the border is also problematic.
+Problems regarding access to the territory and, therefore, to the asylum system which started at the end of 2016 still raises concerns (see Access to the territory and pushbacks), although a very significant increase in numbers of applicants for international protection was recorded in 2022 and 2023.

 [1] Article 59(2) LITP.